 - 3 green onion sliced on the diagonal

 - 1 tablespoon of honey

 - 1/2 teaspoon cumin

 In a medium sized bowl mix together your carrots, red cabbage, green onions and cilantro.

-Then in a small mixing bowl whisk together the lime zest and juice.
-Then add in apple cider vinegar, honey, cumin and salt.
+In a small mixing bowl whisk together the lime zest and juice.
+Add in the apple cider vinegar, honey, cumin and salt.
 Whisk until it is well combined.
 Then add your dressing to your carrot slaw and toss to combined.

 To assemble your sandwiches spoon some shredded barbecue chicken on the bottom of each bun and top with a spoonful of the Southwestern Slaw.

 Outrageously delicious these big mouth sandwiches were a hit in our house.
 They would be a great dish to share with friends because you can make the pulled chicken ahead of time, even the day before.
 They would also work well as sliders for a tailgating party.
 The big flavors and crunchy slaw make theses a swoon-worthy sandwich and supper.